The long beginning: 1820s - 1950s

 Charles Babbage was a polymath — an inventor, mathematician, engineer, and philosopher — whose brilliance was matched only by his stubbornness.
 Born in 1791 in London, he was educated at Trinity College, Cambridge, where he found the mathematics curriculum obsolete and took it upon himself to study more advanced works.

-He co-founded the Analytical Society in 1812 to reform British mathematics by promoting continental methods (I don’t know what these are.
-When I Googled it, I got a bunch of references to knitting.
-If it’s a widely used term-of-art, great.
-If not, you may need to define it or possibly use a different term), particularly calculus, which was more advanced than the Newtonian approach popular in England at the time.
+He co-founded the Analytical Society in 1812 to reform British mathematics by promoting continental methods, particularly calculus, which was more advanced than the Newtonian approach that was popular in England at the time.

 Babbage was deeply influenced by the Enlightenment and the Industrial Revolution, believing in the power of mechanization and rational thought to solve society’s problems.
-He wrote extensively on economics, statistics, and industrial efficiency, and his book On the Economy of Machinery and Manufactures (1832) laid the groundwork for later studies in operations research and production efficiency.
-(References to later writers he particularly influenced would be helpful, if you have them, e.g. Frederick Taylor, the Gilbreths, Henry Ford, etc.)
+He wrote extensively on economics, statistics, and industrial efficiency, and his book On the Economy of Machinery and Manufactures (1832) laid the groundwork for later studies in operations research and production efficiency (e.g., Frederick Taylor, Frank & Lillian Gilbreth, and Henry Ford).

 Much of Babbage’s work was also forgotten after his death in 1871; nonetheless, his ideas deeply influenced future computing pioneers.
 These concepts, particularly a programmable machine, laid the foundation for the development of modern computers.